Code-Institute-Submissions/IsabellaHL-milestone-project-2-memory-game_AprResub/README.md

         #### Typography
         -  A standard font has been used for the heading as well as the how to play info, as I wanted to keep the site clean and simple.
     -   #### Imagery
         -   The images that are used are very colorful and eye catching.
-I beleive that this is a great addition to the game as it allows for the player to remember the placement of the cards due to the eyecatching imagery used in the game.
+I believe that this is a great addition to the game as it allows for the player to remember the placement of the cards due to the eyecatching imagery used.
     ### Wireframes
     -   This the the wireframe that I used to develop my game [View]((https://github.com/IsabellaHL/milestone-project-2-memory-game/assets/images/Wireframes.png?raw=true))